walkerlj0/Selenium_Course_Example_Code/tips/csharp/content/chapters/12-frames.md

 ## Expected Behavior

-When you save this file and run it (e.g., `nunit3-console.exe .\Frames.sln` from the command-line) here is what will happen:
+When you save this file and run it (e.g., `dotnet test` from the command-line) here is what will happen:

 <u>Example 1</u>